krzysu/jquery.positioner/README.md

 Fixed in v1.1: added namespace `PositionerNamespace`

--> This plugin has one drawback.
+~~This plugin has one drawback.
 As it is written in CoffeeScript in separate files I needed to make both Positioner and Accountant classes the global ones.
 So the global namespace is polluted with these two class names.
-I will think how to fix this but just be warned so far. <-
+I will think how to fix this but just be warned so far.~~

 * * *